ERC-8054/ERC-8054/README.md

 ### Checkpoint Nonce Overflow

 Implementations should consider the implications of checkpoint nonce overflow when using a smaller uint type.

-## Reference Tests

-See `tests/` directory for implementation tests.

 ## Copyright